Trauma and depth work, post-traumatic stress, and other really hard stuff you’re ready to be done with

 How is trauma resolved?

-Mindfulness-based and body-centered trauma therapy supports people in sequencing difficult experiences out of their bodies and nervous systems.
+Mindfulness-based and body-centered trauma therapy supports people in processing difficult experiences out of their bodies and nervous systems.
 This happens on the physiological level, as trauma is stored in the body.
 We unwind from traumatic experiences by coming into contact with our senses, learning to breathe deeply, and by developing skills to cope with triggers and cultivate an inner calmness.
 I truly believe that trauma work is miraculous, and I deeply trust the resilience of the human spirit.

 Wounding so often happens in relationship; therefore, healing must happen in relationship as well.
 I have extensive experience supporting clients in transitioning from overwhelming stress and activation into calm and emotionally-regulated states.
 With over 180 hours of post graduate school training in somatic trauma work from the Somatic Training Institute, as well as experience working with survivors of combat trauma, sexual abuse and torture, familial and professional trauma, etc., I am well-versed in the language of the body and have a deep understanding personally and professionally of how deeply various forms of trauma can impact our lives and livelihoods.
 I am incredibly passionate about helping people unwind from difficult experiences and live into new possibilities.
 I believe that not only is it possible to recover from deep wounds, but that we can thrive beyond our wildest imaginings given the right conditions.
 I work from an holistic and strengths-based approach to trauma work, and am inspired by a transparent and collaborative feminist approach to psychotherapy.
 Let's connect.